bhargysh/my-prezzos/explain-analyze.md

 1. Better understanding of how databases do (some) of their magic 🔮
 2. Know which tools can help debug database performance issues
-3. ⭐️ Bonus: refresher on some fun CS concepts ⭐️
+3. ⭐️ Bonus: a wee digression on a fun CS concept ⭐️

 ---